 The Department of Theatre & Dance at CU Boulder is pleased to offer a unique, studio-centric program in Experience Design (XD).
 It admits a cohort of eight to twelve students every other year.
+The MFA in Experience Design is not currently accepting applications.

 What is experience design?